Azure/prometheus-collector/otelcollector/docs/MARINER.md

     libaudit.so.1 => /lib/libaudit.so.1 (0x00007f76777ae000)
     ```

-  * Packages without `=>` do not need to be copied as these will already be present in the distroless container.
+  * Packages without `=>` do not need to be copied as these will already be present in the distroless container
-  * Note: for `/lib/libc.so.6`, I was having issues copying this over for Mariner v2.
-This package was already there in the distroless container and there were some conflicting issues when copying it over again.
-This was the only `.so` file I was seeing issues with.
+If some files are missing after the `=>`, you can run these commands in a container that is using the base image instead of the distroless image to see which files need to be copied over

 In the Dockerfile in the distroless stage:
   * Copy over the executable file path
-  * Copy over the full path of all `.so` files that have `=>` except for `/lib/libc.so.6`
+  * Copy over the full path of all `.so` files that have `=>`
-  * If not all necssary `.so` files are available, there will be an error saying that file is missing during runtime.
+  * If not all necssary `.so` files are available, there will be an error saying that file is missing during runtime

 ## Our Current Package Dependencies
 * `telegraf` and `fluent-bit` are both built and published by the Mariner team in the [Mariner base repository](https://packages.microsoft.com/cbl-mariner/2.0/preview/base/x86_64/).
 [ARM64 versions](https://packages.microsoft.com/cbl-mariner/2.0/preview/base/aarch64/) are available also.
 * `MetricsExtension` is published by their team to the Mariner extras repository.
-[Mariner 1.0](https://packages.microsoft.com/cbl-mariner/1.0/prod/extras/x86_64/rpms/) is available.
-Mariner 2.0 is in progress.
+The package for [Mariner 2.0](https://packages.microsoft.com/cbl-mariner/2.0/prod/extras/x86_64/) is now available.
 * `mdsd` is published by their team to the Azure Core repository.
 [Release notes](https://eng.ms/docs/products/geneva/collect/instrument/linux/releasenotes) and [instructions](https://eng.ms/docs/products/geneva/getting_started/environments/linuxvm) for installing the RPM package.